We hope this Discipleship Course curriculum is usable to you for training and equipping.

 “Behold, you desire truth in the inner parts and in the hidden parts You will make me to know wisdom” (Ps.
 51:6).

-Do you love truth?
+Do you love the truth?
 You should, beloved; you must!
 Every servant of God must walk in the light of truth if they are to mature.
-Truth is absolutely foundational.
+Truth is foundational.
 Why then do most people lie?
 The sin of lying and self-deception has reached pandemic proportions.
 Very few will admit their faults or take responsibility for their actions.
 They deceive themselves and blame others.
 Some lie to keep out of trouble, others to save face.
-It is common to lie for personal gain and many hope to appear to be more than they really are.
-Do you lie / exaggerate?
+It is common to lie for personal gain and many hope to appear to be more than they are.
+Do you lie/exaggerate?

 Several cultures consider lying to be quite acceptable; some even admire it.
 But God sees nothing admirable about lying.
 He is very serious about truth, Christian.
 Jesus described Himself as “The Truth.”
 How can your sins be forgiven if you refuse to admit to yourself that you have sinned?
 You are responsible for everything you say and do.
 You must be painfully honest with yourself, with God, and with others.
 Don’t be afraid; your loving Father is merciful and gracious.
 He already knows your sins.
 However, you must humble yourself and acknowledge them.

 Don’t rebel against the truth – love the truth.
 The truth will bring you freedom and peace.
 Isn’t that what you’ve been looking for?
 Invite the penetrating light of the Holy Spirit to search your heart today.
 “Search me, O God, and know my heart; try me, and know my anxieties; and see if there is any wicked way in me, and lead me in the way everlasting” (Ps.
 139:23-24).
 “But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin” (1John 1:7).